Accommodations Toolkit

 Universal Feature:

-Embedded: The number of items per session can be flexibly defined based on the student’s need.
+Breaks (embedded): The number of items per session can be flexibly defined based on the student’s need.
 Breaks of more than 20 minutes (on Reading, math, and science sections) will prevent the student from returning to items already attempted by the student.
 There is no limit on the number of breaks a student might be given.
 The use of this universal tool may result in the student needing additional overall time to complete the assessment.

-Non-embedded: Breaks may be given as predetermined intervals or after completion of sections of the for students taking a paper-based test.
+Breaks (non-embedded): Breaks may be given as predetermined intervals or after completion of sections of the for students taking a paper-based test.
 Sometimes students are allowed to take breaks when individually needed to reduce cognitive fatigue when they experience heavy assessment demands.
 The use of this universal tool may result in the student needing additional overall time to complete the assessment.

-Allowed for: WVGSA Grades 3-8, SAT School Day, and ELPA21 Description: Students can take additional breaks as requested or at predetermined intervals.
-Instructional practice: Students are provided with frequent breaks during instructional activities and for tests to assist with concentration.
-When to select: Students who cannot concentrate continuously for an extended period or who become frustrated or stressed easily may need frequent or extended relaxation breaks.
-Restrictions: Students are not allowed to study for tests and must be monitored during breaks.
+Extra breaks (no studying): Students can take additional breaks as requested or at predetermined intervals.
+Students who cannot concentrate continuously for an extended period or who become frustrated or stressed easily may need frequent or extended relaxation breaks.
+Students are not allowed to study for tests and must be monitored during breaks.
+These students may need to be assigned to a different location to prevent distractions.
+Students are not allowed to study for tests and must be monitored during breaks.

 Wisconsin

-Students may be allowed to take breaks periodically as determined by their test administrator.
+Pause (breaks): Students may be allowed to take breaks periodically as determined by their test administrator.
 Students should select the pause button in the lower toolbar to pause the test and to ensure that their test questions and responses are not visible to others while they are away from their device.
 The pause feature lasts up to 20 minutes.
 If the student returns to the paused device within the 20 minutes (a countdown timer displays the amount of time remaining in the pause) the student will not need to log back into the test session.
 If the 20-minute time limit expires prior to the student resuming, the system automatically saves and exits the test session.
 To resume testing, the student will need to log back into the session with their test ticket.

 Wyoming